Semantics-Preserved Distortion for Personal Privacy Protection in Information Management: Neighboring Distribution Divergence

+The KL divergence is computed for the predicted distributions of the unedited adjacent words $[x_1, \ldots, x_{i-1}, x_{j+1}, \ldots, x_n]$ using MLM predictions as shown in Figure~\ref{fig:ndd}.
+To determine the masked distribution at the $i$-th position of a sentence $X$, we employ the following prediction method:

-We mask the word on $i$-th position and then apply PLM for prediction on that position.
-Finally, a softmax function is used to get the probability distribution $D$ where $d_j$ refers to the appearance possibility of $j$-th word in the $c$-word dictionary on $i$-th position.
-We summarize this distribution predicting process with a function $\textrm{MLM}(\cdot)$ where $\textrm{MLM}(W, i) = d$.
+We mask the $i$-th word and utilize PLM to make predictions.
+A softmax function generates the probability distribution $D = [d_1, d_2, \cdots, d_n]$, with $d_j$ representing the probability of the $j$-th word from the $c$-word dictionary occurring at position $i$.
+This prediction process is encapsulated by the function $\textrm{MLM}(\cdot)$, such that $\textrm{MLM}(X, i) = D$.
+Regarding the edit $E$, $\textrm{MLM}(\cdot)$ predicts the following distribution for the adjacent words in sentence $X$:

-Then we go back to edit.
-For the edit $E$, we use $\textrm{MLM}(\cdot)$ to predict the distribution $D = [d_1, \cdots, d_{i-1}, d_{j+1}, \cdots, d_n]$ of neighboring words in the unedited sentence $W$.
-We calculate another distribution $D'$ for those unedited neighboring words in the edited sentence $W'$.
-After we get the distributions $D$ and $D'$, we use KL divergence to calculate the difference between the two distributions.
+We then obtain a corresponding distribution $D'$ for these words in the edited sentence $\check{X}$.
+The KL divergence is utilized to quantify the divergence between $D$ and $D'$:

-Here we use $D$ from the unedited sentence as the observed distribution and $D'$ from the edited sentence for approximation.
-After we get the divergence $div$ between each pair in $D$ and $D'$, we use a weighted sum for the final NDD score.
+In this context, we utilize the observed distribution $D$ from the unedited sentence and the approximate distribution $D'$ from the edited sentence.
+By calculating the divergence between each pair of distributions in $D$ and $D'$, we can obtain a measure of dissimilarity.
+To compute the final NDD, we apply a weighted sum to these divergences.

-where $a_k$ is the distance weight which can be designed as $\mu^{min(|k-i|, |k-j|)}(\mu \leq 1.0)$.
-Distance weight is added for scaling for that more divergence will be detected on words closer to edited spans.
-In later experiments, this weight will be re-designed for specific tasks.
-Generally speaking, words closer to edited spans will be weighted higher.
+where $a_k$ represents the weight assigned to each distance, defined as $\mu^{\min(|k-i|, |k-j|)}$ with $\mu \leq 1.0$.
+This weighting scales the divergence so that words nearer to the edit spans are given more prominence.
+In subsequent experiments, the weighting will be tailored to the task, typically assigning greater weight to words closer to the edits.